zhaohuabing/hugo_blog/content/post/2021-03-02-manage-any-layer-7-traffic-in-istio.md

 ---
 layout:     post

-title:      "IstioCon 2021: How to Manage Any Layer-7 Traffic in an Istio Service Mesh?"
+title:      "How to Manage Any Layer-7 Traffic in an Istio Service Mesh?"
-subtitle:   ""
+subtitle:   "IstioCon 2021"
 excerpt: ""
 author:     "赵化冰"
 date:       2021-03-02